Braumeister-Stefan/ParticleSimulator2/README.md

 Besides the above, some minor refactoring was done to make the logging more intuitive and the camera is now oriented based on the center of mass.

-After 1 year and 9 months on this project I finally have reached the end

 ### Notes (14/02/26)
 This branch will focus on the implementation of Barnes-Hut approximation algorithm to reduce the complexity from O(n^2) to O(nlogn).
 Any results are to be carefully validated against BH_validationset scenario to evaluate speedup and error between the baseline and a BH quadtree.
 Proper logging of time and energy is set up to make this process more rigorous